We explain how to deal with debt if you have a disability and show you where to get help if you need it.

 If you developed your disability as a consequence of a work-related accident, you may be able to claim Industrial Injuries Disablement Benefit.

-You may be able to claim Income Support if you are not working or you do so for less than 16 hours each week.
-Another benefit to be aware of is Working Tax Credit, which may be available to you if your work at least 16 hours weekly and you receive a disability related benefit.
+You may be able to claim Income Support if you are not working or if you work less than 16 hours every week.
+You may be eligible for Working Tax Credit.

-While avoiding debt is the best option, if this is not possible, taking the necessary steps to address problems with repayments early on allows you to regain control of your finances, so there will be one less problem for you to worry about.
+Avoiding debt is the best option but if this is not possible, taking the necessary steps to address problems with repayments early on allows you to regain control of your finances.